lunamidori5/Midori-AI/content/models/onsite_models/_index.md

 | Q8 | Extremely large, extremely low quality loss, hard to use - not recommended |
 | None | Extremely large, No quality loss, super hard to use - really not recommended |

-The models used by this program as of right now are
+The models used by this program as of right now are:

 - 7b: [TheBloke/dolphin-2.6-mistral-7B-GGUF](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-GGUF)
 - 2x7b: [TheBloke/laser-dolphin-mixtral-2x7b-dpo-GGUF](https://huggingface.co/TheBloke/laser-dolphin-mixtral-2x7b-dpo-GGUF)